wing5wong/artisan-whs-static/source/_events/2022-02-03_whs-swimming-sports-champs.md

 ---
-title: WHS Swimming Sports Champs
+title: WHS Swimming Sports Champs - sign ups CLOSE Friday 11 February
 date: 2022-02-17T23:25:57.319Z
 ---
 If you are keen to participate in the Whanganui High School Swimming Sports Champs on Friday 18 February, please sign up using the bitly below.